India's Electronic Waste Problem

 We live in a world where every byte of personal, behavioral data is tracked and mined in the name of understanding users better.
 There are hundreds of cookies that pounce on users the moment they open a website.
 Email subscribers are tracked on every metric–from exact time of opening emails, to how often they click on website addresses mentioned in the emails, and so on.

-While researching for tools promising absolute privacy for our readers, I came across this blog by The Markup editor, Julia Angwin titled “Hello from The Markup.”
+The Markup editor, Julia Angwin titled “Hello from The Markup.”
 Since then, my colleagues Anand and Lakshmi, and I have been evaluating different newsletter tools.
 We are moving away from Mailchimp and embracing Revue to fulfil our privacy commitment.
 You can subscribe to our newsletter here.

 We hate being snooped upon.
 So we are making this promise of privacy: